w0/aggregator/README.md

 ```

-Now that you have created the database.
-Lets perform a migration so it is setup like `aggregator` expects.
+Now that you have created the database, lets perform a migration so it is set up like `aggregator` expects.

 ```Shell
 # Install Goose